veeratuomainen/drone-database/README.md

    1. drone_script.sql
    2. data.sql
 6. In the 'SQL command' section you can now test the database with different SQL queries.
+7. Stop the docker containers when done: docker-compose down

 ## Example SQL query